brunofeu/Border-Radius-Previewer/README.md

 -   [x] ~User can change the 4 `border-radius` values that are applied to the box (top-left, top-right, bottom-left, bottom-right)~
 -   [x] ~User can copy the resulting CSS to the clipboard~

+#
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Before run the project, you need to install the dependencies:

+`npm install`

+Then in the project directory, you can run:

+`npm start`